HavardHarstad/16S-ONT-GUI-workflow-using-EMU-and-KRONA/README.md

 3. Create an output folder where suitable and define this as Output Directory in GUI

-4. Press green button Run Pipeline
+4. Press green button "Run Pipeline"

 5. If using Firefox browser the Krona plot will automatically pop up when run is finished.
 Otherwise all results will be put in _Output Directory_ including Krona.html plot, a .tsv file containing estimated read counts for each species, a .sam file and .txt file

+6. Visualize the number of reads per microbe by pressing blue button "Generate Column Count Plot" and define your *.tsv file from _Output Directory

+## **Contacts:**

+Optimizing or edits are very welcome.
+Shout at Everlonghh@gmail.com